Graham · Cairngorms

 - Can I bring my dog up Mount Blair?

-- Is there mobile signal on Mount Blair?
+- What's mobile reception like on Mount Blair?

-- Reasonable signal near Kirkmichael; 2 bars on the summit
+- Reasonable signal near Kirkmichael; 2 bars at the cairn

 - Is Mount Blair safe in winter?